Ruegen/angular-proj-challenge/readme.md

 It recommended router-ui so I used it.

+I created two branches, the original I mutate the user with additional information (checked) where as the other I keep track of the ids selected and then compare the two arrays.
+I created a selected branch if you want to see another way of achieving the same outcome.

 Happy to rebuild this with tests and git flow on request.

 ## folder setup